Have you every thought about letting your child play AAU or YBOA?

 The coaching issue is another toss up because these coaches do not receive payment for their time.
 While this can be a positive thing, often times some coaches are difficult, strongly opinionated, and playing the favorites in a tough game.
 “Daddy ball” refers to parents who volunteer to coach teams solely to boost their own child’s game.
 Coaches like this should be avoided when choosing a team to play on.

 As you can tell, AAU and YBOA tournaments and leagues are controversial at best.
 As long as you and your son or daughter have a good conversation about these issues, you’ll be able to make the best decision for you and your child when playing youth basketball.
+The ultimate goal is helping them to become a better basketball player and person.

-Stay Tuned for my blog post about Coach Lawrence Gordon who has coached some of the top college basketball recruits in the AAU circuit
+Stay Tuned for my blog post about Coach Lawrence Gordon who has coached some of the top college basketball recruits in the AAU circuit.